 Siamak Namazi worked as head of strategic planning at Dubai-based Crescent Petroleum.

 That October, they were both sentenced to 10 years in prison by a Revolutionary Court for "co-operating with a foreign enemy state".
 An appeals court upheld their sentence in August 2017.

 Their lawyer said they denied the charges against them.
 He also complained that they had been held in solitary confinement and denied access to legal representation, and had suffered health problems.
 Siamak is also alleged to have been tortured.

-The UN Working Group on Arbitrary Detention said in September 2017 that the Namazis' imprisonment violated the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, and demanded their release.
+The UN Working Group on Arbitrary Detention said the Namazis' imprisonment violated the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, and demanded their release.

 In March 2018, Baquer was given medical leave from prison and placed under house arrest.
-That November, the Namazi family warned that his health was rapidly deteriorating and appealed to the Iranian authorities to let him leave the country for medical treatment.
-They said he had a heart condition and epilepsy.
+The Namazi family has warned that his health was rapidly deteriorating.

 In early 2020, Baquer was informed that the Revolutionary Court had commuted his sentence to time served and that the bail he had posted for his medical leave was released, according to his lawyer.